 Carson is a Meteorologist at WAAY 31.

-In addition to weather, I have always been interested in current events.
-Even in elementary school, I watched the news almost every night.
-So it is no surprise that I have always been interested in broadcast meteorology.
-But I never really considered it as a career path until my freshman year of high school.
+In addition to weather, Carson has always been interested in current events.
+Even in elementary school, he watched the news almost every night.
+So it is no surprise that he has always been interested in broadcast meteorology.
+But Carson never really considered it as a career path until his freshman year of high school.
 On March 2, 2012, a violent tornado ripped through Henryville, Indiana, a small town about 20 miles north of Louisville.
-I will never forget watching the news that day covering the tornado aftermath and the devastation it left behind.
-It was that day that I decided to be a meteorologist.
+He will never forget watching the news that day covering the tornado aftermath and the devastation it left behind.
+It was that day that Carson decided to be a meteorologist.

 Carson’s passion for weather led him to Western Kentucky University (WKU), where he graduated with a B.S. in Meteorology in May 2019.
 While at WKU, Carson had the opportunity to learn about all aspects of the weather industry through an internship with WBKO in Bowling Green, two internships with the National Weather Service in Louisville and Nashville, and serving as Lead Forecaster for WKU’s White Squirrel Weather, a student-led forecasting service that provides weather information to WKU officials for campus events and in times of severe weather.

 Carson’s first job in the business has led him to the Tennessee Valley and he is honored to share his passion for weather every weekend.
 Carson loves getting to know people, so feel free to reach out!
 He is thrilled to be here in the Tennessee Valley and explore everything that the area has to offer!

 Widespread severe weather is not expected, but a few storms could produce gusty winds and heavy rain Monday afternoon.

 Once a cold front moves through Monday evening, highs will struggle to reach the 70s despite plenty of sunshine.